Computing

 Computers

 My current main computer is home built and was upgraded in 2021; it uses an i9 CPU with 64 GB RAM with 1TB and 500Gb NVMe SSDs; all data on all PCs is stored on the NAS; no PCs store data locally.
 My prime focus is silence, so I use an ultra-quiet graphics card.
-My monitor is a Dell 30" U3011 in my preferred 4x3 format with a 2560 x 1600 resolution.
+My monitor is an LG 40WP95CP and it has a 40" screen with 5120 x 21600 pixel resolution, and it is pin-sharp.
 I prefer to self-build to have the features I need and in this PC I have a twin FreeSat HD TV tuners and an HD FreeView TV.
 The computer operates off a UPS which also powers other pieces of equipment that are vital to the security of the house.

 Laptops